 The Chantilly Lace is such a clean and bright white.
 Such a beautiful color for trim, built-in bookshelves, doors, wainscoting, hallways, and bathrooms.

-Here is the Stardew Blue matched with the Chantilly Lace on our wainscoting as you first enter the home.
+Here is the Sherwin Williams Stardew matched with the Chantilly Lace on our wainscoting as you first enter the home.

 This old Vermont Grocery sign is from a local country store that I found on Facebook Marketplace years back.